Cuisine of India

 In most parts of India, people do not usually drink alcohol with a meal but with a glass of salty or sweet buttermilk or maybe a soft drink.
 But many hotels and big restaurants with liquor licenses will have no problem in serving you a drink at your table if you want one.

 Tea or chai as called by the locals is the most widely consumed beverage in India.
 The famous “Masala Chai” is prepared with milk, sugar, and blend of ginger, and some spices like cinnamon and cardamom.
 India also grows good coffee, and South Indians drink a lot more of it than North Indian tea lovers.

-Milk products such as yoghurt lassis and fresh cottage cheese are also an important part of the Punjabi diet.
+Milk products such as yogurt lassis and fresh cottage cheese are also an important part of the Punjabi diet.
 Punjabi food is very popular in North India.

 Bengal is known for its fish and sweets.
-Located on the eastern coast of India, fish is a staple diet of a Bengali.
-Many famous sweets originated in Bengal like rasogulla, gulab jamun and sondesh, eaten all over in India.
+Located on the eastern coast of India, fish is a staple diet of Bengali.
+Many famous sweets originated in Bengal like rasogulla, gulab jamun, and sondesh, are eaten all over India.

 South Indian Cuisine:

 The South Indian dishes are known for having low calories.
-The traditional south Indian food is mainly rice based.
-Coconut is widely used in preparation of the food and is also served as a chutney (sauce) along with the famous idli(rice cakes), dosa, vada, uppam.
-In kerela, food is served on a large banana leaf.
+The traditional South Indian food is mainly rice-based.
+Coconut is widely used in preparation of the food and is also served as a chutney (sauce) along with the famous idli(rice cakes), dosa, vada, and uppam.
+In Kerela, food is served on a large banana leaf.

 Gujarat is the only dry state in India but foreigners can obtain liquor permits.

 Water from the tap is not purified for drinking in India.
 So, to be safe use your bottle of mineral water and check the seal of the bottled water if it’s intact.

 Avoid eating salads and cut fruits sold by roadside vendors and small restaurants.